LCA-CI-builds-repair/khal/doc/source/usage.rst

 Options
 -------
-:program:`khal` (without any commands) has some options to print some information about :program:`khal`:
+:program:`khal` (without any commands) has some options to print Adds a new event starting today at 18:00 with summary 'awesome event' (lasting for the default time of one hour) to the default calendar bout :program:`khal`:

 .. option:: --version